SuperVK/sparse-image-repr-bep/bep.typ

       supplement: "",
       image("./images/castle_no_size_culling.png", width: 100%),
       caption: [
  Representation with culling, but no size in loss.
-Starts with 1500 Gaussians, end with 632 Gaussians.
+Starts with 1500 Gaussians, ends with 632 Gaussians.
       ],
     ),
   )